The overarching elements and assets that make for a successful age-friendly city. Why age-friendly is critical for the future.

 Discussion of the challenges and goals that define Age-Friendly Cities from across the globe.
 Are there similarities that can form the basis of a roadmap for all?
 Panel of Age-friendly Mayors and top officials to share their age-friendly initiatives.

 Longer lives are rewriting the rules of the global economy.
 From labor markets and retirement systems to healthcare, productivity, and social infrastructure, the economic implications of aging are profound.
 This panel brings together leading thinkers to explore how longevity can drive growth, reshape policy, and catalyze a new approach to 21st-century economic planning.
+Opening with keynote with Navid Hanif.

 The longevity boom is creating one of the fastest-growing markets in the world—and cities are on the front lines of innovation.
 From housing and mobility to tech-enabled services, the demand for age-smart solutions is being met with a market that understands and embraces these developments.
 This panel will explore how investors, venture capital, and public-private partnerships are fueling innovation in the Silver Economy by building cities that work for all ages.